sruan2/QuizBot/readme.md

 Contact Sherry if you need to access the AWS server.
 Before using the server, you should be familiar with basic [Linux commands](https://practicalunix.org/video-schedule) such as [screen](https://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/) and ssh.

 ### Flash Card App
 Flash card front end is written in html, css, and javascript and is converted to a mobile app using [Cordova](https://cordova.apache.org/).
+Its source code is in `flashcard/www/`.

 The backend is written in Python Flask and hosted on our AWS server.
+Its source code is in `flashcard_backend/`.

 ## Try Out Our Apps